DigitalPublishingToolkit/NN10/md/04-Internet_Revolution_INC2.md

 failures of Fordism: authoritarianism, conformity and environmental degradation.[^52]

-The ideologues of American neo-liberalism have seized this opportunity to lay claim to the future.
+The ideologues of American neoliberalism have seized this opportunity to lay claim to the future.
 For almost thirty years, they have been predicting that new technologies were about to create a utopian
 civilisation: the information society.
 For instance, the Tofflers have